I was first told by by my vet that I needed to pluck an Old

 speak with your vet about

 the best products to use.
-Also ask whether
+Ask whether

-applying an ear antibiotic like Mometamax immediately
+applying an ear antibiotic immediately

 after plucking might help to prevent ear infections due

 to bacteria.
-This product requires a prescription.
+These products usually requires a prescription.

 I wait at least a couple of days